vladimirnesterov/VSCode_and_STM32_LL/README.md

 In my case the stlink/v2 debugger was not working with the last version of [Texane’s ST-Link Tools](https://github.com/stlink-org/stlink/releases).
 But I found that it is working well with the version v1.5.1.
 The binary files you can find in this repository and simply put them into your "C:\VSARM\stlink\".

+Direct link to mingw installer for win64 is [here](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe/download).

-If you generate your project from STM32Cube-MX using peripheral Low Layer (LL) driver then you need to change the setting "USE_HAL_DRIVER" to "USE_FULL_LL_DRIVER" in the c_cpp_properties.json file.
+If you generate your project from STM32Cube-MX using peripheral Low Layer (LL) driver then you need to change the setting **"USE_HAL_DRIVER"** to **"USE_FULL_LL_DRIVER"** in the c_cpp_properties.json file.

 All .json configuration files in ./vscode are made for stm32f303 MCU and you can use them as example for setting your project.